 Labels are key words or tags that you can add to pages, blog posts and attachments.
 You can define your own labels and use them to categorize, identify or bookmark content in Confluence.

 For example, you could assign the label 'accounting' to all accounts-related pages on your site.
 You can then browse all pages with that label in a single space or across the site, display a list of pages with that label, or search based on the label.

 Because labels are user-defined, you can add any word that helps you identify the content in your site.

-You can also apply labels (known as categories) to spaces, to help organise your Confluence spaces.
-See above">Use Labels to Categorise Spaces.
+You can also apply labels (known as categories) to spaces, to help organize your Confluence spaces.
+See Use Labels to Categorize Spaces.

 Label a page or blog post